savaslabs/savaslabs.github.io/_posts/2015-05-18-mapping-geojson.md

 * coordsToLatLng( Array coords )
   * Translates whatever coordinates are in the geoJSON file into latitude and longitude coordinates in WGS 84.
 Necessary if your GeoJSON data is in a different coordinate system.
 Returns a [LatLng](http://leafletjs.com/reference.html#latlng) object.
 * style( GeoJSON featureData )
   * Generates CSS which applies to the marker for the feature with data `featureData`.
-Returns CSS in the form of a Javascript object.
+Returns CSS in the form of a JavaScript object.

 Here, we'll modify `addDataToMap` to use `onEachFeature` to bind a popup to each feature as it is added.
 In general with GeoJSON you'll find additional data associated with each point in `feature.properties`.
 I'm using the USGS properties to add a popup giving the precise location, magnitude, and link to more info for each earthquake.